The view is breathtaking, the hotel is lavish, and some of the guests may be–well–dead.

 8. Edwards Stickney, b.
 13 Sep 1851, d.
 4 Sep 1856

 Joseph Stickney, son of Joseph P. & Lucretia (Gibson) Stickney was b.
 31 May 1840 in Concord New Hampshire, and died 22 December 1903 in New York City.
 He was educated in Concord New Hampshire and at Thetford Academy (VT).
 He engaged in various businesses from railroading to coal mining and handling, and real estate.
 When he died he was worth an estimated $10 million.
 He owned a steam yacht called the “Susquehanna.”
-One of his New York residents was 42 W. 57th Street.
+One of his New York residences was 42 W. 57th Street.
 He started work on building the Mount Washington Hotel in 1900, finishing in 1902.
 He married 14 Jan 1892 to Caroline/Carolyn Salome Foster, dau of Reuben B & Salome G. (Eames) Foster.
 She was b.
 17 July 1869 at Waltham, Middlesex Co.
 MA and d.
 2 November 1936 at age 67 at her residence at 19 Stimson Avenue in Providence RI.
-Her funeral services were held at St. Stephen’s Church in Providence RI, and she was buried at Blossom Hill Cemetery, in Concord NH. (per NYT obituary of Nov.
-4, 1936).
+Her funeral services were held at St. Stephen’s Church in Providence RI, and she was FIRST buried at Blossom Hill Cemetery, in Concord NH. (per NYT obituary of Nov.
+4, 1936, Burial in NY Times obit is for original resting place.
+Carolyn and Joseph were reinterred in 1938 after the Stickney mausoleum was built per Carolyn’s will).
 In 1906 Caroline made a donation of $5,000 to Waltham Hospital (in Massachusetts) to provide a free bed, in memory of her late husband.
 The Episcopal Church of the Transfiguration (aka Stickney’s Memorial Chapel) is an English Tudor chapel built in 1907 by Carolyn Stickney as a memorial to her husband Joseph.
 Constructed of granite quarried from a nearby mountainside and studded with priceless Tiffany stained glass windows, it is a fine example of English Tudor Architecture.
 For many years, the chapel was the summer home of the famed Bretton Woods Boys Choir.
 Carolyn Stickney married 2nd) 2 July 1913 to Aymon de Faucigny-Lucinge, son of Louis & Amanada (Mailly) de Faucigny-Lucinge.
 He died on 1 August 1922 at age 60 at Chateau de Charddonneux.
-[See Granite Monthly for Joseph Stickney's entire line] [See Foster Genealogy for Carolyn's line].
+[See Granite Monthly for Joseph Stickney’s entire genealogy] [See Foster Genealogy for Carolyn’s genealogy].
 She did not have children by either husband.
+Before 1932 she set up a trust fund for her sister’s daughter Carolyn.

 The photograph shown here was taken by my father in 1936, the year “Princess” Caroline died (minus the ghostly visitor on the front lawn, that I added in just for this article).
 The original photograph was sent to the Mount Washington Hotel several years ago for their archives.